 Though hardly an historic figure, Morris Kanfer was one of the more interesting neighborhood residents who turned up in researching the Forest Hills history book.
 Mr. Kanfer lived on Chesapeake Street in a home now owned by Gary and Rebecca Stevens, who bought it from his estate.
 He spent his last years in that house.

 He was a real estate developer and lawyer.
-He owned a large tract of land at the northeast corner of Connecticut and Albemarle, where The Albemarle apartment building at 4501 Connecticut now stands.
+He owned a large tract of land at the northeast corner of Connecticut and Albemarle, where the Avalon apartment building (formerly The Albemarle) now stands at 4501 Connecticut Avenue.

 Although Kanfer’s idea dead-ended in committee, he soon received approval from the District Board of Zoning to construct an eight-story apartment building with up to 532 dwelling units (he had requested an 800-unit building).
 Thus the bomb shelter morphed into an underground garage four levels down.